Aroma-Worshippers/aw-landing-page/README.md

 ## 🧪 Simulating the API

 The frontend calls `registerUser` from `src/services/api.js`, which currently returns a mock response.
-Replace it when your Node.js backend is ready:

 ```js
 // src/services/api.js